 - Select a call to action and give your video a cool movie name.

 Here’s an example commercial from The River Starts Here campaign to get your creative juices flowing.
 By the way, the drain in this commercial was protected and cleaned after this commercial was filmed, so please don’t put things in drains in your own film or try to remove a grate because they are heavy and dangerous.

-We help protect water by preventing pollutants from mixing with stormwater and getting into storm drains.
-Choose a clean water action from A, B or C for your video.
+Stormwater is rain or snowmelt that runs over land to low-lying areas – streams, rivers and lakes.
+Along the way, it picks up and mixes with pollutants like pet waste, pesticides, oils, and more.
+We help protect water by preventing pollutants from mixing with stormwater before getting into storm drains.
+Make a 55 or 25 second video about a clean water topic from A, B or C below.
 Include a call to action at the end of your video.
 Videos must be exactly 25 seconds for the ‘short’ category and 55 seconds for the ‘long’ category.

 - Pack water and food in durable, reusable containers to avoid having trash (leave as much packaging at home as you can).
 Bring durable bowls, cups, towels instead of paper plates and napkins.

 - Put your fruit peels and snack wrappers back in your pack (put them back in one of your empty reusable lunch containers or bring a small bag to hold them).

 - Pick up after your pet in parks, playgrounds, at the beach, near waterways.
 Take pet waste bags with you and put them in the trash - don’t leave them on the trail!

 - Bring a bag from home for trash and recycling and take it back with you.